bytecodealliance/rustix/README.md

 I/O safety types rather than `RawFd`. `rustix` does not provide dynamic feature detection, so users must handle `NOSYS` themselves.

+# Minimum Supported Rust Version

+This crate currently works on the version of [Rust on Debian stable], which is currently Rust 1.48.
+This policy may change in the future, in minor version releases, so users using a fixed version of Rust should pin to a specific version of this crate.

+[Rust on Debian stable]: https://packages.debian.org/stable/rust/rustc
 [`nix`]: https://crates.io/crates/nix
 [`unix`]: https://crates.io/crates/unix
 [`nc`]: https://crates.io/crates/nc